KateDay/TinyAppProject/README.md

 # Welcome to TinyApp
 ## The app that makes your urls smaller.

-TInyApp is a full stack web app that that shortens a long url, built with express and Node.
+TInyApp is a full stack web app that that shortens a long url, built with Express and Node.

 ## Dependancies: